Ke Aina Kai Townhomes 3

 No analysis available

-I looked for hotel-rental-pool references such as "hotel pool," "managed by hotel," or branded rental program language, and found none.
-Because there is no evidence that STR is allowed, this feature is also false.
+I searched for hotel pool terms like hotel rental pool, managed by hotel, Hilton pool, or similar brand programs and found none.
+Since there is no evidence that STR is allowed, this is also set false by rule.

 No analysis available